Now Reading

 19. Write a script // Scripts are great exercises because they really offer you the chance to focus in on a specific subject and learn the vocabulary and grammar you need just for that topic.

 20. Newspapers and/or Magazines // Whenever I travel, I try to pickup newspapers in my target language.
-Even if I don’t use them then, I can save them for when I have time.
+Even if I don’t use them in that moment, I can save them for when I have time.

 21. Make Friends with Your Dictionary // Open up to a random page and learn a new word.
 Make a list of words you’d like to know, look them up, and create a new flashcard set or vocab list like this.
 I also like Language Surfer‘s advice on this technique.